flojoy-ai/docs/docs/instruments-database/Spectrum Analyzers/Keysight-B1500A/Keysight-B1500A.md

 </TabItem>
 <TabItem value="PyMeasure" label="PyMeasure">

-Here is an example Python script that uses Pymeasure to connect to a Keysight B1500A Spectrum Analyzer:
+Here is an example Python script that uses Pymeasure to connect to a Keysight (Agilent) B1500A Spectrum Analyzer:

 ```python
 from pymeasure import Instrument